 ACTION RESULT

-Increasing Lighter ski pressure under acceleration
+Increasing stopper strap length Lighter ski pressure under acceleration

-stopper More center spring travel
+More center spring travel

-strap length More bump absorption capability
+More bump absorption capability

 Decreasing stopper strap length Heavier ski pressure under acceleration

 Less center spring travel

 Less bump absorption capability

 - 1. Position 1 (longest)

-- 2. Position 2
+- Position 2

 - 3. Position 3

 - 4. Position 4

 NOTE: Decreasing the stopper strap length may reduce comfort.
-Always install stopper strap bolt as close as possible to the lower shaft.

 When operating the snowmobile in deep snow or hill climbing, it may be necessary to vary stopper strap length and/or riding position, to change the angle at which the track rides on the snow.
 Operator's familiarity with the various adjustments as well as snow conditions will dictate the most efficient combination.